 Marigolds are easy to grow and can be started from seed or transplants.
 Grow them in full sun with well-draining, fertile soil.
-If you start them from seed, plant them indoors 6-8 weeks before the last frost date in your area.
+If you start them from seed, plant them indoors six to eight weeks before the last frost date in your area.

-Thin the marigold seedlings and space tall varieties 2-3 feet apart or shorter marigolds a foot apart.
+Thin the marigold seedlings and space tall varieties 2 to 3 feet (61-91 cm.) apart or shorter marigolds a foot (31 cm.) apart.
 Thereafter, caring for your marigolds is simple.
 Keep the plants consistently watered but not drenched.
 Deadhead the blossoms to encourage additional blooming.

 Marigolds self-sow and will often repopulate an area of the garden in successive seasons, lending their brilliant gold hues and providing you with a steady profusion of blossoms to add to salads, teas, stir fries, soups, or any dish that needs a little color.